drcanbaz/Teaching/CINF135/SP_25/Regular/README.md

 ## Course Outline:

-**\*\* This is a tentative schedule and subject to change.
+**Important: This tentative schedule is subject to change.
 Please pay attention to your Brightspace course outline and announcements.**

 <!-- <a href="https://drcanbaz.com/teaching/CINF135/SP24/slides/L1-Introduction.slides.html" >Introduction, What is AI?</a> -->